phylum-dev/phylum-ci/README.md

 pipx run --spec phylum phylum-ci <options>
 ```

 These installation methods require Python 3.7+ to run.
-The application requires a POSIX compliant shell in which to run.
 For a self contained environment, consider using the Docker image as described below.

 ### Usage